outware/Rxy/README.md

 expect(response?.aValue, line: line) == "abc"
 ```

-Compared to the original, that's considerable easier to write and read, and in case you didn't notice :-) It's also over half the size.
+Compared to the original, it's considerable easier to read and write, and in case you didn't notice :-) It's also over half the size.

-Rxy utilises 2 tricks in this code:

-1. Setting a mock response via the `.value(…)` function.
-2. Waiting for the Single to finish executing using the `waitForSuccess()` function.
-This also unwraps and returns the value from the single, and produces a test failure if it produces an error.
+So writing tests with Rxy is really just a matter of doing 2 things:

+* Simplifying your mocks.
+* Utilising the `waitFor…(…)` function to wait for the asynchronous code to finish.

+### A complex example

-So writing tests with Rxy is really just doing 3 things: writing the mocks, setting values to return and waiting for the responses.
-Rxy really kicks in when your dealing with more complex examples of test code.
-For example here's a test that's going to take anyone a bit go study to figure out (And yes, this is based on a real example I found in some unit tests):
+Rxy's power can be really seen when dealing with complex unit tests.
+Here's an example that's going to take anyone a bit of study to figure out (And yes, this is based on a real example I found in some unit tests):

 ```swift
 func testComplexRxSwiftCallsUsingSubscribe() {